-For the first time, innovators from all three of the Department of Energy’s Lab Embedded Entrepreneurship Programs participated: Along with the teams from CRI, four from Innovation Crossroads at Oak Ridge National Laboratory and two from Cyclotron Road at Lawrence Berkeley National Laboratory presented.
+For the first time, innovators from all three of the Department of Energy’s Lab Embedded Entrepreneurship Programs participated.
+Along with the teams from CRI, four from Innovation Crossroads at Oak Ridge National Laboratory and two from Cyclotron Road at Lawrence Berkeley National Laboratory presented their technologies and companies.